LaGrunje/PlanningAlgorithms/README.md

 # PlanningAlgorithms
-A repository with projects and labs from course "Planning algorithms in artificial intelligence",
+A repository with projects and labs from course "Planning algorithms in artificial intelligence".